Zzzul/generator-docs-next/docs/usage.md

     - Must be the table name but in singular + `_id`, eg: if we have a `users` table then it must be a `user_id`.
 - Column Type:
     - Change to `foreignId`.
-    - For constrain or related model name, you can fill with table name (automatically change to plural).
+    - For constrain or related model name, you can fill with Model name (automatically change to plural).
     - Action on update & delete:
         - On update: `nothing, cascade, restrict`
         - On delete: `nothing, cascade, restrict, null`